jakerhodes/RF-PHATE/README.rst

 RF-PHATE is an algorithm that allows the user to create random forest-based supervised, low-dimensional embeddings based on the manifold learning algorithm described in "Gaining Biological Insights through Supervised Data Visualization" [1]_.

-A repository that contains scripts to replicate the main quantification comparison results from the paper can be found here: <https://github.com/jakerhodes/RF-PHATE-Quantification>_.
+A repository that contains scripts to replicate the main quantification comparison results from the paper can be found here: `RF-PHATE-Quantification <https://github.com/jakerhodes/RF-PHATE-Quantification>_`.

 ..
 Documentation
 .. -------------